MutsFM/computercraft/trafficlights/README.md

 >
 > **Note:** Pedestrian lights all have green at the same time, while all traffic lights have red during that time.

-### Traffic Lights for Vehicles and Pedestrians combined
+### Pedestrian Sounds

-To add.
+The pedestrian sound files for all use cases and traffic scenarios are identical, and titled `pedestrianSound`.

 # ArchiTech Traffic Lights Overview